isaacbernat/presentations/optimise/README.md

 ## How to run the presentation
 ### If you don't care too much about the format
-[Click here](https://github.com/isaacbernat/presentations/blob/master/optimise/final.md) (just open the markdown file)
+[Click here](https://github.com/isaacbernat/presentations/blob/master/optimise/longer_version/final.md) (just open the markdown file for the "longer version")

 ### If you want it to look "good"
-- In a terminal with the same path as this directory type `python3 -m http.server`.
+- In a terminal with the same path as the directory of a presentation type `python3 -m http.server`.
 - Then open in a browser `http://localhost:8000`.
 - Use shift+F for full screen, shift+P for presentation mode.
 Up and Down to go through slides.
 - For more info https://github.com/gnab/remark